 Having to struggle with eyeliner in front of my boss/use his bathroom to forcibly stuff myself into Spanx was pretty much the *only* boundary our work relationship had yet to cross.
 To make things worse, there was no wine and no Katy Perry– just the sound of my heavy breathing as I tried to figure out how to get the control top over the explosive girth of my thighs without the usual leverage of laying against my queen sized bed.

-My outfit for the night was the second runner up in my “dresses I wear when feeling fat,” and was paired with my bare ass legs because the blizzard had prevented me from making my usual Target run for a $15 pair of leggings that can survive two hours before sustaining a puncture.
+My outfit for the night was the second runner up in my “dresses I wear when feeling fat,” and was paired with my bare ass legs because the blizzard had prevented me from making my usual Target run for a $15 pair of leggings that can only survive two hours before sustaining a puncture.

 All those nights I mocked the scantily clad women who shivered on the frozen streets of downtown Denver were coming back to bite me in my spanx-swaddled arse.

 I comforted myself knowing I could just hide beneath my swankily stylish black coat.
-Until I put it on and realized instead of the nicely tailored and feminine frock I’d envisioned, it was actually Alex’s black zip up pea coat from JcPenney.
+Until I put it on and realized instead of the nicely tailored and feminine frock I’d envisioned, it was actually Alex’s old black zip up pea coat from JcPenney.
 Somehow I had grabbed the wrong one when leaving the house that morning.
 While it was somewhat miraculous to finally wear a coat where the sleeves were long enough for my arms, I looked like some sort of boxy Lego character with fluorescent lights for legs.

 When we arrived at the gala, I tried to stifle my hysteria by looking for humor in the darkness— Like the fact I had nowhere to put my name tag because the Second Runner Up Fat Dress was also a Everyone Look At My Cleavage Dress.
 I tried to stick my nametag to my right hip but my boss didn’t find this amusing.